chrisnoonan98675/site/xl-release/how-to/install-xl-release-as-a-service.markdown

     On Windows you have to make sure that `java` process of _JDK_ is available on PATH or JAVA_HOME environment property.

+    The service will be created with the name `xl-release`, and the title `XL Release Server`.

 ## Troubleshoot the XL Release service

 If the XL Release service does not start, you can increase the startup timeout.
 In the `conf/xlr-wrapper-linux.conf` (on Unix) or `conf\xlr-wrapper-win.conf` (on Windows) file, add the following line: